 FOX Deportes.
-FOX Deportes is a Spanish-language sports programming service distributed in the U.S. FOX Deportes has more than 3,300 annual hours of live and exclusive programming, including exclusive Spanish language coverage of premier soccer matches (such as Liga MX and Copa MX Tijuana Xolos and Rayados de Monterrey home matches, MLS, Bundesliga, Copa Libertadores and Copa Sudamericana), UFC events, Monster Energy NASCAR Cup, the NFL, post-season games, including the National Football Conference, or NFC, Championship game in 2018, and MLB, including regular season, All-Star, National League Championship Series (in 2018) and World Series games.
+FOX Deportes is a Spanish-language sports programming service distributed in the U.S. FOX Deportes has more than 3,300 annual hours of live and exclusive programming, including exclusive Spanish language coverage of premier soccer matches (such as Liga MX and Copa MX Tijuana Xolos and Rayados de Monterrey home matches, MLS, Bundesliga, Monster Energy NASCAR Cup, regular and postseason games of the NFL, including the National Football Conference, or NFC, Championship game in 2018, and MLB, including regular season, All-Star, National League Championship Series (in 2018) and World Series games.
 In addition to live events, FOX Deportes also features multi-sport news and highlight shows and daily studio programming, including Central FOX.
 FOX Deportes reaches more than 21 million cable and satellite households in the U.S., of which over six million are Hispanic.

 Big Ten Network.
-We own an approximate 51% interest in the network, a 24-hour national video programming service dedicated to the collegiate Big Ten Conference and Big Ten athletics, academics and related programming.
+The Big Ten Network is a 24-hour national video programming service dedicated to the collegiate Big Ten Conference and Big Ten athletics, academics and related programming.
 The Big Ten Network televises approximately 520 live collegiate events annually, including football games, regular-season and post-season men's basketball games, women's basketball games, men's and women's Olympic events (featuring volleyball, soccer, wrestling, gymnastics, ice hockey, softball, baseball, lacrosse and more).
 In addition to live events, the Big Ten Network televises a variety of studio shows such as BTN Live, B1G Football & Beyond, B1G Basketball & Beyond, and The B1G Show; Big Ten football and basketball game cut downs; and original programming from BTN Originals such as The Journey, Campus Eats, Big Ten Elite and original documentaries.
+The Company owns an approximate 51% interest in the Big Ten Network.

 Digital Distribution.
-The Company also distributes programming through its FOX-branded and network-branded websites and applications and licenses programming for distribution through the websites and applications of cable television systems, direct broadcast satellite operators, telecommunications companies and online video distributors.
+The Company also distributes programming through its FOX-branded and networkbranded websites and applications and licenses programming for distribution through the websites and applications of cable television systems, direct broadcast satellite operators, telecommunications companies and online video distributors.
 The Company's websites and applications provide live and/or on-demand streaming of network-related programming primarily on an authenticated basis to allow video subscribers of the Company's participating distribution partners to view Company content via the Internet.
-Such websites and applications currently include: the websites FOXNews.com and FOXBusiness.com and the mobile applications FOX News and FOX Business GO; the website FOXSportsgo.com and the application FOX Sports GO, which offer live and on-demand streaming of both broadcast and cable network sports programming; and the website BTN2Go.com and the application BTN2Go, which offer live and on-demand streaming of the Big Ten Network programming.
+Such websites and applications currently include: the websites FOXNews.com and FOXBusiness.com and the mobile applications FOX News and FOX Business; the website FOXSportsgo.com and the application FOX Sports GO, which offer live and on-demand streaming of both broadcast and cable network sports programming; and the website BTN2Go.com and the application BTN2Go, which offer live and on-demand streaming of the Big Ten Network programming.
 In 2018, FOX Nation was launched as an over-the-top streaming service, delivering premium content complementary to FOX News directly to consumers.

 FOX Sports College Properties.
-FOX Sports College Properties, or FSCP, a division of Home Team Sports, or HTS, holds the exclusive multimedia and sponsorship representation rights for USC and the Los Angeles Memorial Coliseum, Michigan State University, University of Florida, Auburn, San Diego State, Georgetown, Villanova and the BIG EAST Conference.
+FOX Sports College Properties, a division of Home Team Sports, or HTS, holds the exclusive multi-media and sponsorship representation rights for USC and the Los Angeles Memorial Coliseum, Michigan State University, University of Florida, Auburn, San Diego State, Georgetown, Villanova and the BIG EAST Conference.
 HTS is a multi-media sales unit that connects advertisers with every MLB, NHL and National Basketball Association, or NBA, home team in the U.S.